AndresMoros/js-obsidian-docs/Javascript/003 Functions/Function Basics.md

-## What a `fuction` is
+## What a `{js}fuction` is

-\A `function` is a reusable set of statements used to perform a task or get a value.
+A `function` is a reusable set of statements used to perform a task or get a value.
 A `fuction` can be passed one or more values and it'll return a value at the end of the execution.

 ## Function declaration